superctr/MDSDRV/README.md

 	- Can assign each or a pair of FM3 operators to one or more separate tracks with volume control.
 - PCM playback modes:
-	- 1 channel PCM playback at ~16 kHz with volume control
-	- 2 channel PCM playback at ~13.3 kHz with volume control
+	- 2 channel PCM playback at ~17.5 kHz with volume control
 - Compact sequence format
 	- Sound data can be compiled from MML files using `ctrmml`
 - Various effects supported: